 - Other Attractions

-- There are a handful other other attractions that we haven’t listed here.
+- There are a handful of other attractions that we haven’t listed here.
 Check them all out on the Barcelona Pass website.

 Calculating The Value of The Barcelona Pass